idrinth-thalui/core/dialogue/idrinthFollowerDialogueGuildCompanionsIdle.md

 - Athis worked hard for this.
 I saw him struggling not to use his magic several times.
 - Athis always had a hard time fitting in.
 First the Great War, then the Stormcloaks...
 - Skjor joined after the Great War.
 He... did not like me at first.
-- It took me years to convince Skjor I am not a thread.
+- It took me years to convince Skjor I am not a threat.
 I suspect Kodlak had a talk with him.
 - Skjor always was a good teacher.
 Harsh but fair.
 - When Skjor joined, the twins took him as their new father.
 - I had a few talks with Skjor.
 We... respected each other.